Variational subspace methods and application to improving variational Monte Carlo dynamics: Numerical results

 Lastly, \cref{fig:bridge} also examines whether Bridge can extrapolate beyond the times of the $\ket{\phi_k}$.
 In both cases, we see that while Bridge does have some extrapolating power, its performance predictably wanes over time.

-\Cref{fig:various_delta} shows the performance of Bridge in the case $(h,J) = (1, 0.1)$ using convolutional neural network states generated with p-tVMC, with varying time steps $\delta$.
+\paragraph{} \Cref{fig:various_delta_sos} shows the performance of Bridge in the case $(h,J) = (1, 0.1)$ using convolutional neural network states generated with p-tVMC, with varying time steps $\delta$.
+In this case, Bridge is performed with both the determinant state and the sum of states estimator, for various values of the pseudo-inverse singular value cut-off.
+We first observe that the performance of the sum of states estimator is inconsistent for different basis sizes, and even for a given basis, it strongly depends on the chosen value of the cut-off.
+On the other hand, the determinant state estimator displays consistent improvement as the basis size increases, and systematically both outperforms the sum of states estimator and reaches the optimal accuracy within the subspace, further confirming that it is the most adapted estimator of the Rayleigh matrix in the context of Bridge.

 Just like in the previously mentioned $h = 2h_c$ case, the dominating source of error is discretization error, meaning that Bridge is expected to significantly improve performance.
-Indeed, for all values of $\delta$, we see improvements in the fidelity of the dynamics ranging from 2 to 6 order of magnitude.
+Indeed, when using the determinant state estimator, we see improvements in the fidelity of the dynamics for all values of $\delta$, ranging from 2 to 5 orders of magnitude.
 As $\delta$ increases, we expect that the quality of the states degrade to the extent that Bridge cannot improve them as much as for lower values of $\delta$.

-In \cref{fig:8x8}, we present a practical application of Bridge to a system size of $8\times 8$ lattice sites, beyond the capabilities of exact calculations.
+\paragraph{} In \cref{fig:8x8}, we present a practical application of Bridge to a system size of $8\times 8$ lattice sites, beyond the capabilities of exact calculations.
 Similarly to the results on the $4 \times 4$ lattice, we see the most improvement in the case $h=2h_c$, where we expect to be dominated by discretization error.
 In this case, the numerical results show that Bridge faithfully reproduces the behaviour of the magnetization, even though the basis states do not.
 This demonstrates the usefulness of Bridge as a practical method that can improve dynamics at a negligible cost.
 For that practical application, obtaining the p-tVMC states takes about 12 hours on 4 H100 GPUs for (a) and 17 hours on 12 H100 GPUs for (b), while running Bridge on a single A100 GPU takes 15 minutes for (a) and 60 minutes for (b).

 \paragraph{Restarting dynamics from a Bridge state} In subplot (b) of \cref{fig:8x8}, going beyond times $ht = 2$ reveals a breakdown of Bridge.
 The interpretation is that after some time, the original basis states have gone so far away from the exact dynamics that we cannot expect Bridge to be able to make use of them.
 However, since Bridge successfully improved the dynamics at earlier times, we could run p-tVMC again from time $ht = 2$, starting from the corresponding Bridge state.
 Doing so, however, requires compressing the linear combination state $\sum_k \alpha_k(t) \ket{\phi_{\theta_k}}$ back into a single variational state $\ket{\phi_\theta}$.
 This operation can be performed with infidelity optimization \cite{Gravina2024PTVMC}, but it has revealed itself especially challenging in this case.
 Further investigation into the compression of linear states could allow restarting the dynamics from Bridge solutions whenever the original dynamics strays too far from the exact dynamics.